tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 public _interface_ __APSJPAService__   [se.natusoft.osgi.aps.api.data.jpa.service] {

->  This service allows an JPA EntityManager to be gotten for a persistent unit name.
+This service allows an JPA _EntityManager_ to be gotten for a persistent unit name.

-> So why is this done this way ?
-Why is not an EntityManagerFactory returned?
+So why is this done this way ?
+Why is not an _EntityManagerFactory_ returned?

-> The answer to that is that the EntityManagerFactory is internal to the service who is responsible for creating it and for closing it at sometime (stopping of bundle).
-The client only needs an EntityManager for which the client is responsible after its creation.
+The answer to that is that the _EntityManagerFactory_ is internal to the service who is responsible for creating it and for closing it at sometime (stopping of bundle).
+The client only needs an _EntityManager_ for which the client is responsible after its creation.

-> The creation of the EntityManagerFactory is delayed until the call to initialize(...).
+The creation of the _EntityManagerFactory_ is delayed until the call to _initialize(...)_.
 Creating the EMF along with the persistence provider at persistence bundle discovery would limit database connection properties to the persistence.xml file which is less than optimal to put it mildly.
-The whole point with the APS project is to provide a configured platform into which you can drop applications and they adapt to their surrounding.
-Not unlike what JEE does, but does it milder and more flexibly being OSGi and also provides application and service specific configuration with a web gui for editing configuration.
-Thereby providing database connection properties from clients allows clients more flexibility in how they want to handle that.
-The APSDataSourceDef service can for example be used to lookup a JDBC connection definition.
+This way a client can make use of the _APSDataSourceDefService_ to get the JDBC properties which it can pass along to this service.

 The default provider implementation of this service uses OpenJPA which provides its own connection pooling.

 __APSJPAEntityManagerProvider initialize(BundleContext bundleContext, String persistenceUnitName, Map<String, String> props) throws APSResourceNotFoundException__

->  Initializes and returns a provider from the specified properties.
+Initializes and returns a provider from the specified properties.

 _Returns_